cfinster/devtools/2011/roadmap.md

 ## Our Priorities ##

-1. Help web developers on electrolysis-based (see "Multi-Process Firefox" below) desktop Firefox
+1. Help web developers on electrolysis-based desktop Firefox (see "More Complex Firefox Process Model" below)
 2. Help Jetpack developers debug their add-ons
 3. Help web developers create their mobile apps on with Firefox for mobile (with remote debugging interfaces)
 4. Help Firefox developers debug the browser